Content is generally updated the evening before a scheduled Mass.

 Submit Personal Intercessions & Prayer Requests

-*Children's Liturgy of the Word updates Sunday Morning at 8:30 a.m.
+*Children's Liturgy of the Word updates on the first Sunday of the month at 8:30 a.m.

 I believe you are really here in the Blessed Sacrament.